cosmicjs/premium-content-blog/blog.md

 # Conclusion

-Using CosmicJS, Express, Stripe, and React, we've built both a monetizable blog that lets our readers subscribe to read premium content and a convenient dashboard to view data about our blog.
+Using Cosmic JS, Express, Stripe, and React, we've built both a monetizable blog that lets our readers subscribe to read premium content and a convenient dashboard to view data about our blog.
 We've integrated Stripe for secure payments and we've built an app that does as much as we want it to do with room to grow.

-With how quickly we've been able to build our app and with the simplicity of deploying and maintaining it, it's clear that CosmicJS is one of a kind in its API first approach to content management.
+With how quickly we've been able to build our app and with the simplicity of deploying and maintaining it, it's clear that Cosmic JS is one of a kind in its API first approach to content management.
 Clearly, CosmisJS is a money maker.

 ---